Building an Effective Email Programme

 Once you’ve established your objective, then you need to defining the ‘customer journey‘ that will best encourage your audience to meet this objective.

-To follow the golf example is your email programme a par 3 (step process), a par 4 (step process) or even a par 5 (step process)?
+How many steps does your email programme need to be?
+Is your email programme a par 3 (step process), a par 4 (step process) or even a par 5 (step process)?

 Understanding the behaviour and persona of your existing customers (those people who have already met the objective) will really help.
 This is the marketing equivalent of ‘walking the course’ and gives you the benchmark to achieve consistency within your email programme.